 Companies would expect candidates to possess a degree in marketing or communications.
 For entry-level positions, some employers may consider a diploma.
 However, you may wish to supplement your qualifications with certificates from online courses, distance learning programs, or local institutes.

 Sometimes, the digital marketing modules in university or institutional curriculum focuses more on the theoretical aspect and rarely offer actionable insights which you can apply directly to your work.
-This puts the candidate at a disadvantage because the learning curve at their workplace would be steep and they’ll struggle to catch up.
+This puts the candidate at a disadvantage because the learning curve at their workplace may be quite steep and they’ll struggle to catch up.
+This is especially true for digital marketing as updates happen frequently and it is imperative to stay abreast of trends and news.

 Ideal Qualities of a Digital Marketer

 Some may think that digital marketing is only for the young ones, the older marketers may have difficulty catching on.
 However, that is not true.
 Not all millennials are born digitally-savvy, they just grew up with the platforms.
 Being good at this industry requires more than just knowing how to navigate the digital landscape.
 Age is, after all, just a number.

 An ability to condense and present information neatly in a visual manner is a core skill of a good marketer as they have to analyse different metrics and optimise sales.
 Furthermore, the ideal digital marketing employee is expected to be able to articulate their thoughts confidently and coherently.